arpan-bisolution21/XL_WORKFORCE_ANALYTICS_REPORT/README.md

 ## Acknowledgement

-This project was developed as part of a Business Intelligence portfolio initiative, demonstrating how advanced Excel capabilities can be used to transform workforce data into actionable insights.
+This Project was developed as part of a Business Intelligence Portfolio Initiative, demonstrating how Advanced Excel capabilities can be used to transform Workforce Data into Actionable Insights.

-The project showcases the integration of **Power Query, Power Pivot, DAX measures, and analytical dashboards** for HR and workforce analytics.
+The project showcases the integration of **Power Query, Power Pivot, DAX measures, and Analytical Dashboards** for Workforce Analytics.

 ---

 ## Future Improvements

-- Incorporate multi-year workforce trend analysis
+- Incorporate Multi-Year Workforce Trend Analysis
-- Add employee attrition and retention analytics
+- Add Employee Attrition and Retention Analytics
-- Develop workforce forecasting models
+- Develop Workforce Forecasting Models
-- Integrate performance and productivity metrics
+- Integrate Performance and Productivity Metrics
-- Expand dashboards using Power BI for interactive reporting
+- Expand Dashboards using Power BI for Interactive Reporting

 ---